PoTo: A Hybrid Andersen's Points-to Analysis for Python: Syntax and Semantics

+Recall that a key feature of our analysis is concrete evaluation and that concrete evaluation happens both during 3-address code generation and constraint resolution.
+We employ the following heuristic for 3-address code generation, as the rules for expression interpretation in~\Cref{fig:3-addr-expr} detail.
+For simple expressions (i.e., variables), we first attempt resolution in the abstract environment: first $\Gamma$ then $\Gamma_0$.
+If it fails, we attempt concrete evaluation.
+For all other expressions (i.e., complex expressions), we first attempt concrete evaluation in $\Gamma_\mathit{ext}$, and if it fails to produce a concrete object we proceed with interpretation in the abstract.

+The interpretation of a variable (first rule in~\Cref{fig:3-addr-expr}) first searches the local environment~$\Gamma$ (i.e., the enclosing function), and then the global environment $\Gamma_0$ if the first lookup fails.
+If lookup in $\Gamma_0$ fails as well, it attempts concrete evaluation.
+If concrete evaluation succeeds and returns a concrete object, $\mathcal{I}(x,\Gamma)$ returns \pit{x} and an object creation statement.
+The last clause aims at built-in functions, e.g., \python{len} and enables reporting of built-in callees.
+The reader may have noticed here that we reuse the original variable name as an analysis variable, but create a new concrete instance of the built-in function object.
+Thus, there are as many concrete instances representing \python{len} as there are (static) calls to \python{len} in the code.
+Our implementation does not optimize this case yet, but it is trivial to get rid of such redundant concrete objects.

+For remaining expressions, including \textit{Other}, the analysis first tries concrete evaluation, and if it succeeds, it returns the new analysis variable \pit{t} along with the assignment of the concrete object to \pit{t}.
+If an expression does not evaluate (which is the common case), interpretation continues recursively in the abstract environment.
+For example, \python{np.array(arg)} matches Call in~\Cref{fig:3-addr-expr}.
+Concrete evaluation fails with a NameError as \python{arg} is a local program variable; interpretation proceeds in the abstract.
+It recurses into Attribute \python{np.array} and this time it does evaluate to the numpy function.
+Interpretation of the call expression returns (\{\ptt{t1}\}, \{\ptt{t2 = (const, <... builtin ...>,...); t1 = t2(t3)}\}) where \ptt{t3} is the analysis variable for \python{arg}.

-To interpret a list, we create a new list object and generate subscript assignments to populate the list.
+Subscript expressions treat [] as a special field in the abstract, which is standard in points-to analysis.
+To interpret a list in the abstract, we create a new list object and generate subscript assignments to populate the list.
 Tuple, set, and dictionary are analogous.
-Remaining expressions (list and dictionary comprehensions) and statements (sequence, complex assignment, return and for) is as expected.

-For uninterpreted expressions we simply returns the union resulting from the interpretation of each sub-expression.
+For uninterpreted expressions we return the union resulting from the interpretation of each sub-expression when concrete evaluation fails.